-Drexel University College of Medicine has an established Office of Community Experience (OCE), whose mission is to integrate meaningful community service and reflective learning to prepare medical students to address socioeconomic determinants of disease and become community-responsive physicians.
+Drexel University College of Medicine has an established Office of Community Engagement (OCE), whose mission is to integrate meaningful community service and reflective learning to prepare medical students to address socioeconomic determinants of disease and become community-responsive physicians.
 This office is fully dedicated to providing required, service-learning curricula for all students, and also to supporting the hundreds of students who further engage with community and social needs beyond academic requirements.

-The Office of Community Experience is administered under the shared directorship of a physician faculty member and a social worker, and involves the participation of many faculty members throughout the institution, as well as preceptors from community sites.
+The Office of Community Engagement is administered under the shared directorship of a physician faculty member and a social worker, and involves the participation of many faculty members throughout the institution, as well as preceptors from community sites.
 We are proud of the variety, scope and quality of OCE programming that includes:

 - Community health electives for fourth-year medical students

 - Bridging the Gaps summer Community Health Internship Program